Ohio State and No. 5 Michigan meet for three-game series starting Friday

 "I am thrilled and grateful Amanda is a part of our staff," Schoenly said.
 "She has so much passion for the game and for developing her players.
 She is a defensive technician and has a knack for making defensive adjustments that win ballgames.
 I am confident the players will thrive under her energy and knowledge."

-Working with the Buckeyes' defense, she helped Ohio State finish 30-22, its third 30-win season in as many years.
-The Buckeyes also finished over .500 in Big Ten play for the second straight year.
+Working with the Buckeyes' defense, she helped Ohio State finish 34-20-1, its fourth 30-win season in as many years.
+The Buckeyes also excelled on defense, as they finished second in the Big Ten with a .974 fielding percentage.
+Two players - Maddy McIntyre and Alex Bayne - were named the conference's All-Defensive Team.

 Prior to Ohio State, Buchholz was a part of the staff that led Miami to three-consecutive 30-plus win seasons, including a program-record 41-win campaign in 2012 that concluded with a MAC Tournament championship and an NCAA Tournament berth.
 Along with being in charge of all defensive aspects, she was camp director at Miami, was the staff's leader for marketing and was the liaison to the strength staff.